Judge denies Mark Meadows' request to move Georgia election case to federal court

 The practical effects of moving to federal court would be a jury pool that includes a broader area than just overwhelmingly Democratic Fulton County and a trial that would not be photographed or televised, as cameras are not allowed inside federal courtrooms.
 But it would not open the door for Trump, if he's reelected in 2024, or another president to issue pardons because any conviction would still happen under state law.

-A lawyer for Meadows did not immediately respond to requests for comment Friday evening.
-But Meadows is expected to appeal the ruling.
+A lawyer for Meadows did not immediately respond to requests for comment.
+Friday evening, Meadows' attorneys filed a notice that he plans to appeal the ruling.
 In a court filing earlier this week, he asked to separate his case from the other defendants in the case and to halt his proceedings in the state court until a final determination is reached on his attempt to move to federal court, "including through appeal, if an appeal is taken."

 A spokesperson for Willis declined to comment.